 Candidates are assigned, in groups of two or more, to a program of supervised field work.
 Such projects take place within an archival agency or an organization approved by the School.
-The projects consist of a records system survey, the arrangement and description of a suitable group of archives, or such other project as may be approved by the School.
+The projects consist of a records system survey, the arrangement and description of a suitable group of archives, the conservation treatment of a suitable group of archives, or such other project as may be approved by the School.